SgtCoDFish/bedrock-bootstrap/02-hex-kernels/README.md

 We could for example patch the `load_kernel` function to parse `-kernel "0x20400000:ret1234.bin"` as "place `ret1234.bin` at `0x2040_0000`".
 It's a judgement call, but it feels like patching QEMU is further away from what we're trying to do than just banging out an ELF header, which is what we'll be doing later.

 At the end of the day, one of the tasks involves writing C and the other involves writing hex!

+[3] Something that will come into play later is that we can reduce the need to tweak the ELF header by making our programs a standard size.